 If Jill Dando had been approached by nothing more threatening than a busy autograph hunter where would they have chosen to wait for her?

 Barry George who was later convicted of the murder in 2001 was not an initial suspect.
 Much has been suggested that he was targeted by the police in their frustration to solve a celebrity murder; the public and other high profile personalities apparently demanding action and an arrest.
 That is simply not true.
 The police didn’t approach him until 11 months after the murder.
-They only questioned him as a result of people persisting with calls about who they thought they had seen on the day and it was an individual fitting his description.
-They initially set out to eliminate him from the enquiry.
-They were surprised about what they discovered at his home so long after the murder.
+They only questioned him as a result of people persisting with calls about his strange behaviour immediately after the murder and the fact that he possibly fitted the description of an individual the police would like to question.
+They initially set out to eliminate him from the enquiry especially as Barry Bulsara, (who he was masquerading as), had no history of interest.
+Once they ascertained his true identity they were surprised about what they discovered at his home so long after the murder.
 A gun magazine, references to blank firing hand guns, military paraphernalia, tribute literature to Jill Dando and a shoulder holster.
-This last item is very interesting.
-Nobody involved in shooting sport would use one and live firing cartridge hand guns had been banned from legal private ownership by 1999 in the aftermath of Dunblane.
-Only specialists in the police and military would ever have the need.

 Staff at the Hammersmith and Fulham Action for the Disabled, (HAFAD), in Greswell Street later testified that George was in their location at or around 11:50 a.m. on the 26th April.
 He had arrived in an agitated state without an appointment to discuss some accommodation issues that concerned him.
 Frustrated that he couldn’t be seen he left with an appointment set for the next day, the 27th.
 He didn’t return for the appointment.
 As a result of the murder he had now set himself up as a local community mourner, leaving flowers at the police cordon on Munster Avenue and asking local organisations and businesses to sign cards of condolence.
 The following day, the 28th he visited the HAFAD to determine what time he had arrived on the day of the murder.
 He then went to a taxi company that he had also visited on the day of the murder to determine the same.
 At this location he also wanted the proprietor to remember what he was wearing.
+Staff at both locations were quite shocked and confused by his actions and demands.
 When he was asked by the police 11 months later why he had done this he replied that he felt the police would be coming after him because he was local and he had a record of violence.
 The police were not considering that at all.

 “Foxtrot Foxtrot”, the Dando distraction